 We simply do not know, and maybe never will know, the proportions that each of the above mechanisms contribute to warming and cooling, but we do know that the climate cycles are related to the planetary orbits and are thus predictable.
 When scientists understand the dominance of energy derived from varying gravitational forces then it will be much easier to reconcile the observed facts that planetary orbits affect gravity input and thus the observed temperatures.
 And so, if we Invert the above plot of the 934 year cycle we see expected temperature trends here ...

 From 2003 the effect of El Niño had passed and a slightly declining trend has been observed.
 This is the net effect of the 60-year cycle starting to decline whilst the 934 year cycle is still rising.
 By 2014 the decline should be steeper and continue until at least 2027.
 (This statement was archived 22 August 2011 here) The "debate" over whether or not carbon dioxide can actually cause global warming comes down to an argument between Climatologists (well versed in forecasting the local weather) and Physicists well versed in what actually happens at the molecular level.
 Having majored in Physics, and done further extensive study in both climatology and physics, I will summarise the physics involved.
-Before we start, visit my new site, then read about this experiment and this review.
-Then have a look at this official NASA temperature data which shows that, for the last 12 months, temperatures have been slightly cooler on average than on corresponding dates in 2003.
-The Physicists are right.
-Air molecules (which are mostly nitrogen and oxygen) collide with molecules at the surface of the Earth's crust (or on top of the ocean) and gain heat (extra kinetic energy) by conduction.
-They then rise by convection making space for cooler molecules to collide with the surface and repeat the process until equilibrium is achieved.
-Most of the warming of the lower atmosphere from absolute zero (which is minus 273.15 degrees C) has taken place this way since the formation of the Earth, with the process still working on cloudy days and also at night.
-During the day the sun radiates light and heat in the form of electromagnetic radiation.
-We can think of the sun's radiation (or insolation) as a stream of radiation which contains energy that can be converted to heat when it strikes the Earth's surface, be that land or water.
-The warmer surface starts warming the air even more and heat rises by the processes explained above.
-The Earth also radiates some itself, but being only about 300 deg.K its radiation has frequencies and wavelengths in the infrared range as shown here.
+Visit my new site, then read about this experiment and this review.
+There's been only 0.05 degree of warming in 20 years.
+Natural climate cycles (regulated by the Sun and planetary orbits, which affect cosmic rays and thus cloud cover) indicate 500 years of cooling starting later this century.
+Climatologists think that air molecules (which are mostly nitrogen and oxygen) collide with molecules at the surface of the Earth's crust (or on top of the ocean) and gain heat (extra kinetic energy) by conduction.
+They think that these molecules always rise by convection making space for cooler molecules to collide with the surface and repeat the process until equilibrium is achieved.
+They think that most of the warming of the lower atmosphere from absolute zero (which is minus 273.15 degrees C) has taken place this way since the formation of the Earth, but we find that the Sun's radiation is not strong enough to bring about this process all over the sunlit hemisphere.
+During the day the Sun radiates light and heat in the form of electromagnetic radiation.
+We can think of the Sun's radiation (or insolation) as a stream of radiation which contains energy that sometimes can be converted to heat when it strikes the Earth's surface, but not always in all locations.
+The solar radiation is not sufficient to explain the mean surface temperature and this is not the only way that the Earth's surface gets warmed.
+We also need to understand that the Earth radiates some energy itself, but being only about 300 deg.K its radiation has frequencies and wavelengths in the infrared range as shown here.
 Carbon dioxide molecules can "capture" some of this radiation, with particular wavelengths, and get warmer.
 But the CO2 molecules then emit more radiation in any direction) and cool off again to some extent.
-The models (such as demonstrated in these diagrams from NASA) incorrectly refer to "convection" from the Earth's surface to the atmosphere.
-In fact heat transfers by conduction (sometimes called "diffusion") which involves the collision processes described above.
-Warm air then rises by convection and only greenhouse gases can collect the heat and radiate it away.
-However, contrary to what is claimed, radiation from the atmosphere back to the surface does not warm the surface, as is explained by Professor Claes Johnson here.
+The models (such as demonstrated in these diagrams from NASA) incorrectly add together solar radiation and atmospheric radiation, implying that it is the atmospheric radiation which supposedly helps the Sun to achieve the observed mean surface temperatures.
+But that is not the case.
+Contrary to what is claimed, radiation from the atmosphere back to the surface does not warm the surface, as is explained by Professor Claes Johnson here.
 This is a critical flaw in all the standard explanations of the assumed atmospheric greenhouse effect.
 Such an effect is a physical impossibility.

 However, air is mostly nitrogen and oxygen air molecules and the number of these molecules is about 2,500 times the number of carbon dioxide molecules.
 But oxygen molecules, for example, only emit a small amount of radiation themselves.
 In a sense they need help from carbon dioxide and other greenhouse gases to shed their heat energy for them.
 When they collide, heat is transferred to the greenhouse gases and the air molecules cool off.
 So carbon dioxide can actually play a part in helping to cool the air by radiating energy it obtained from other air molecules.
 The returning radiation has lower energy than that being emitted from the surface.
 The radiation coming out of the surface in a sense overwhelms the "back radiation" trying to get in, rather like a fire hose directed at a garden hose.
 It is only the high energy direct sunlight which can actually warm the land surfaces and oceans.